NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2024

 Trade and other receivables

-Trade and other receivables (including deposits and prepayments) that have fixed or determinable payments that are not quoted in an active market are classified as other receivables, deposits, and prepayments.
+Trade and other receivables (including deposits) that have fixed or determinable payments that are not quoted in an active market are classified as other receivables, deposits, and prepayments.
 Other receivables, deposits, and prepayments are measured at amortised cost using the effective interest method, less any impairment loss.
 Interest income is recognised by applying the effective interest rate, except for short-term receivables when the recognition of interest would be immaterial.

 ii) Financial liabilities and convertible debt